biojava/biojava.github.io/_wikis/Sylvain_Foisy.md

 My name is Sylvain Foisy and I am a project manager for the [Laboratory in Genetics and Genomic Medicine of Inflammation](http://www.inflammgen.org) located in the Montréal Heart Institute in Montréal, Québec, Canada.
-My expertise in mainly Biology since I have a Ph.
+My expertise is mainly Biology since I have a Ph.
 D. in molecular biology and too many years as a post-doc ;-).
 I am interested into creating new BioJava material dealing with protein structure and function.